-- 1. This summary report presents the findings of a detailed Agricultural Land Classification (ALC) survey on approximately 27 hectares of land to the north of the A2 (T) and to the east of Hackington Road, to the south-east of Canterbury in Kent.
-This area is subject to a current planning application, regarding the proposed re-location of Canterbury College. - 2.
+- 1. This summary report presents the findings of a detailed Agricultural Land Classification (ALC) survey on approximately 50 hectares of land to the south of the New Dover Road and to the north of the A2 (T), to the south-east of Canterbury in Kent.
+This area is subject to a current planning application, regarding a proposal to develop a second campus for Christ Church College. - 2.
 The above area was surveyed during February and March 1993, as part of a larger area of land (FRCA Ref: 2002/008/93).
 The latter was one of several sites surveyed as part of the Canterbury District Local Plan, on behalf of the Ministry of Agriculture, Fisheries and Food (MAFF).
 This survey supersedes any previous ALC information for this land. - 3.
 The 1993 ALC work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS.
 ALC work is currently carried out (from 1 April 1997) by the same team, but as part of the Farming and Rural Conservation Agency (FRCA), Reading.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
 A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of the 1993 survey, the land to the east of Hackington Road was in a variety of uses, including intensive horticultural cropping (hop gardens and top fruit orchards) and arable cropping (winter cereals).
-The areas mapped as 'Other land' include woodland and a track.
+At the time of the 1993 survey, the land to the south of New Dover Road was in a variety of uses, including intensive horticultural cropping (soft fruit and orchards), arable cropping (ploughed and stubble) and fallow.
+The area through the centre of the site, mapped as 'Other land', comprises a dismantled railway.